dmulatti/Resume-Critic/README.md

 Web-Development-Project
 =======================
 Resume Critique Website for a Final Project.
-Written in PHP and uses a MySQL database.
+Written in PHP and uses a MySQL database. dbaccess.php and assets/recaptcha/secret.php are .gitignored and can be found in the shared google drive folder.

 ######TODO:

-- [ ] Layout Design
+- [x] Layout Design
 - [x] Database Setup
-- [ ] Account Creation
+- [x] Account Creation
 - [ ] User Authentication (Logging in and out)
 - [ ] Uploading files (Resumes)
 - [ ] Ranking and Comment System
-- [ ] Forms and Form Validation
+- [x] Forms and Form Validation
 - [ ] HTML/SQL Injection Attack Testing
 - [ ] Contact Us Page
 - [ ] Documentation